-Code Section Requirements Chapter 30 Sets forth regulations concerning the land capability system, land capability districts, prohibition of additional land coverage in certain land capability districts, and transfer and mitigation of land coverage.
+Table 3.8-2.
+Selected Code Requirements Related to Water Quality Protection Code Section Requirements Chapter 30 Sets forth regulations concerning the land capability system, land capability districts, prohibition of additional land coverage in certain land capability districts, and transfer and mitigation of land coverage.
 Chapter 33.3 Sets standards for grading and excavation.
-Chapter 33.4 Sets requirements for special investigations, reports, and plans, determined to be necessary by TRPA to protect the environment against significant adverse effects from grading projects.
-Chapter 33.5 Sets forth the requirements for grading and construction schedules when grading or construction is to occur pursuant to a TRPA permit.
-Chapter 35 Sets forth regulations pertaining to recognition of natural hazards, including floodplains, prevention of damage to property, and protection of public health relating to such natural hazards.
+Chapter 33.4 Sets requirements for special investigations, reports, and plans, determined to be necessary by TRPA protect the environment against significant adverse effects from grading projects.
+Chapter 33.5 Sets forth the requirements for grading and construction schedules when grading or construction is occur pursuant to a TRPA permit.
+Chapter 35 Sets forth regulations pertaining to recognition of natural hazards, including floodplains, preventio damage to property, and protection of public health relating to such natural hazards.
 Chapter 60.1 Sets discharge standards for runoff and discharge to surface and groundwater.
-Chapter 60.2 Sets forth requirements that new residential, commercial, and public projects completely offset their water quality impacts.
-Chapter 60.3 Contains regulations pertaining to recognition of source water, prevention of contamination to source water, and protection of public health relating to drinking water.
-Chapter 60.4 Sets standards for installation and maintenance of BMPs for the protection or restoration of water quality, groundwater are more lenient because of the natural filtering capacity of soils and the potential for nutrient uptake from vegetation.
+Chapter 60.2 Sets forth requirements that new residential, commercial, and public projects completely offset the water quality impacts.
+Chapter 60.3 Contains regulations pertaining to recognition of source water, prevention of contamination to s water, and protection of public health relating to drinking water.
+Chapter 60.4 Sets standards for installation and maintenance of BMPs for the protection or restoration of water quality.
+Source: TRPA 2012 groundwater are more lenient because of the natural filtering capacity of soils and the potential for nutrient uptake from vegetation.
 TRPA discharge standards for surface water and groundwater in the Code are the threshold standards for those indicator reporting categories (see Table 3.8-2).
 In addition to numerical discharge limits, the Code also restricts the discharge of wastewater and toxic substances, sets requirements for snow removal and control of salts, and sets criteria for pesticide use and fertilizer control.